HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 <bar chart of 02_020>

 ### Libraries
 It's common, popular, convenient and powerful to reach for a CSS library to kick start a new project.
 While you may not be such a dev to reach for a library, we've queried the web in 2019 to see which are leading the pack.
-If the results astound you, like they did for us, I think it's an interesting clue to just how small of a developer bubble we live in.
+If the results astound you, like they did for us, I think it's an interesting clue to just how small of a developer bubble we can live in.
 Things can feel massively popular, but when the web in inquired, reality is a bit different.
 <bar chart of 02_010e>
 This chart makes me think that Bootstrap is a strong skill to have for getting a job.
 Look at all the opportunity there is to help!
+It's also worth noting that this is a positive signal chart only, the math doesn't add up to 100% because not all sites are using a CSS framework.
+A little bit over half of all sites *are not* using a CSS framework.
+Very interesting no!?

 ### Reset Utilities
-% of sites using given resets
+CSS reset utilities intend to normalize or create a baseline for native web elements.
+In case you didn't know, each browser serves it's own stylesheet for all HTML elements, and each browser gets to make their own unique decisions about how those elements look or behave.
+Reset Utilities have looked at these files, found their common ground (or not), and iron out any differences so you as a developer can style confidently in one browser and have reasonable confidence it will look the same in another.
+So let's take a peek at how many sites are using one!
+The reason they exist seems quite reasonable, so how many folks agree with their tactics and use them in their sites?
 <bar chart of 02_011e>
+Turns out that about 1/3 of the web is using [normalize.css](https://necolas.github.io/normalize.css), which could be considered a more gentle approach to the task then a reset is.
+We looked a little deeper, and it turns out that Bootstrap.css includes normalize.css, which likely accounts for a massive amount of it's usage.
+It's worth noting as well that normalize.css has more adoption than Bootstrap, so there are plenty of folks using it on it's own.